hamidthri/navbot_ppo/README.md

-# Navbot_ppo using Reinforcement Learning

-## the project for turtlebot navigation

 # End-to-end motion planner using Proximal Policy Optimization (PPO) in gazebo

 The goal is to use deep reinforcement learning algorithms: Proximal Policy Optimization (PPO) to control mobile robot(turtlebot) to avoid obstacles while trying to arrive at a target.